-Other recycled raw materials have similar benefits.
-Paper and cardboard saves 68%, aluminium 95%, and plastics 88% 30.
+Other recycled raw materials have similar emissions benefits.
+Paper and cardboard save 68%, aluminium 95%, and plastics 88% 30.

 The key issues in all three areas relate to the implementation of circular economy principles and the waste management framework.
 We must use less, and re-use and recycle more.

 Products must be better designed.
 And producers must take responsibility for the consumption and provenance of the resources used in their creation, and the impact of these products over their lifetimes.

 - The recycling and waste management sector has reduced its GHG emissions by 46% since 1990.